boomerang-io/carbon-addons-boomerang-react/README.md

 ## 🛟 Version 2 LTS

-Because of the potential time and difficulty involved in a migration to Carbon v11, we will maintain a maintenance v2 of the component library for a period of time.
+Because of the potential time and difficulty involved in a migration to Carbon v11, we will maintain a maintenance v2 of the component library that is compatible with Carbon v10 for a period of time.
 It will recieve critical functionality and security updates.
-The code is found on the [v2 branch](https://github.com/boomerang-io/carbon-addons-boomerang-react/tree/v2).
+The code is found on the [v2 branch](https://github.com/boomerang-io/carbon-addons-boomerang-react/tree/v2) and is published under the v2.x.x semantic version and `classic` tag.

 Please view the support table below.

 ## Support Schedule